Friday, June 24, 2016

 Wow!
 Isla Mujeres from Punta Sur

-For both David and Diane Daniel traditional photography is an outlet for their creativity, and operating the UAV gives David yet another instrument for crafting beautiful images.
+For both David and Diane Daniel, traditional photography is an outlet for their creativity, and operating the UAV gives David yet another instrument for crafting beautiful images.

-Images difficult to see in bright sunlight
+Images are difficult to see in bright sunlight

-UAV’s are primarily fun toys used for taking great videos or stills from a vantage point normally unavailable to photographers.
-They also have useful commercial applications; for instance when two Canadian friends recently decided to sell their home and the real estate company immediately scheduled an aerial photo session with a UAV.
+They also have useful commercial applications; for instance, when two Canadian friends recently decided to sell their home, the real estate company immediately scheduled an aerial photo session with a UAV.
 It’s the new standard for real estate listings.

 David says he operates his UAV just for the enjoyment.

 My photo of David's DJI Phantom 3 UAV

-Currently the UAV’s owned by individuals now vastly outnumber military drones, with estimates of over a million sold by 2015.
+Currently, the UAVs owned by individuals vastly outnumber military drones, with estimates of over a million sold by 2015.
 The popularity has created a few hazards, necessitating new laws to govern their use.
-Whether you refer to them as drones, UAV’s or a UAS they are banned within five miles of airports worldwide, and prisons in a number of countries.
-The newer models are equipped with updated software that has no fly zones, or hot spots, prohibiting the vehicle from lifting off.
-Older version still exist prompting many countries to erect signage at airports forbidding the use of this type of equipment.
+Whether you refer to them as drones, UAVs, or a UAS, they are banned within five miles of airports worldwide and prisons in many countries.

 The drone's photo of me taking its photo

-It turns out our home is within that five mile radius of our local almost-abandoned, and seldom-used airport.
+It turns out our home is within that five-mile radius of our local, almost-abandoned, and seldom-used airport.
 So no high-flying photographs of our casa.
 It’s probably a good thing, I think our ‘dainties’ were still hanging on the laundry line.

 Their photography will wow you!